jerridan/shardVPN/README.md

 1. Runs `terraform destroy` from the folder `drive`, which tears down the VPN server.

 If you wish, you may run these commands manually to achieve the same result.

+## Security
+BlinkVPN is built for the purpose of keeping the user safe and secure.
+Below are some of the notable ways that it does this.

+**Separation of the Certificate Authority from the VPN server**

+The Certificate Authority (CA) is used to sign the server and client keys and certificates.
+This identifies them as trustworthy (i.e. the server knows the client is trustworthy, and vice versa).
+If an outside source were to gain access to the CA key, new keys could be generated to gain access to the VPN.

+In order to mitigate this risk, once the keys and certificates are generated, the certifier server, which contains the CA key, is torn down.
+No further keys or certificates can be generated at this point beyond what has been placed in the S3 bucket.

+Note that while there is a CA certificate placed in the S3 bucket, this is NOT the CA key.
+The CA certificate is only used to verify that other certificates were signed by the CA key, and cannot itself sign anything.

+**SHA256 Authentication of all Data**
+All data packets passing between the BlinkVPN client and server are signed and authenticated using the SSL SHA-256 cryptographic hash algorithm.

+**SHA256 Encryption of all Control Channel Packets**

+A control channel packet is a packet of data sent between the client and server during the initial connection and later shutdown phases.

+All control channel packets are encrypted using a SSL SHA-256 hash algorithm in order to mask their contents.
+This helps to prevent Man-in-the-Middle attacks, and also helps to keep these packets from being identified as being part of a VPN.

+**Encryption of all Data Channel Packets**

+A data channel packet is any packet of data sent over the VPN after a connection has been initialized.

+All data channel packets are encrypted with one of the following ciphers, in order of descending preference:
+1. AES-256-GCM
+1. AES-128-GCM
+1. AES-256-CBC

+If your OpenVPN software is using OpenVPN 2.4 or higher, AES-256-GCM will be the default.
+For older versions, AES-256-CBC will be used.